wangyuanqun/techInterviewNote/main/SRE/SRE.md

     * take over the control of computer resources and initiating all the background processes.
     * kernel is gonna load the systemd, before systemd, it's sysVinit
     * systemd is the parent process of all other processes
+* The systemd starts the System services, such as networking services, printing services
+* After the user login, the OS loads the desktop environment

 ### Network